I think art teaches us how to feel, and what our parameters can be. It makes us more engaged with life.

-Gagosian is pleased to present an exhibition of recent and new work by Jeff Koons from the Gazing Ball series.
+Gagosian is pleased to present recent works by Jeff Koons from the Gazing Ball series.

 Making use of conceptual constructs including the ancient, the everyday, and the sublime, Koons creates luxurious icons and elaborate tableaux, which, beneath their captivating exteriors, engage the viewer in a metaphysical dialogue with cultural history.